Location and opening hours

 Museum staff are on site between Tuesday and Friday, and can be contacted by phone or email.

-We are also open for school group bookings on Tuesdays and Thursdays.
+We are also open for school group bookings on Wednesdays and Thursdays.
 For more information about the Museum Learning Program, click here.

 Wireless Hill Museum is in Wireless Hill Park, Telefunken Drive (extending from Almondbury Road), Ardross.